Jbleezy/BO1-Reimagined/README.md

 #### Minecart
 * Available whenever the power is on
-* Kills from the minecart count as actual kills
+* Zombies killed from the minecart no longer respawn
 * Travels back up 2x faster
 * Player who activates the minecart is forced to ride the minecart